 A Simple Tomato Soup Recipe

-I tend to make a big pot of this soup.
+I tend to make a big pot.
 Melissa's original recipe has you add a good amount of coconut milk to finish, but I'm usually inclined to keep it straight tomato (and the recipe below reflects this).
 You can soften it up later with a bit of the thick, luxe cream skimmed off the top of a can of coconut milk if you're inclined.
 I also like it with fresh herbs, paneer croutons, a poached egg, etc. Sometimes all of the above.
 At once :) I can also promise it is A+ ladled over cooked farro or brown rice.

 A Simple Tomato Soup